 - Number of presenters that must be recorded

 - Types of content that need to be integrated into presentations

 - Venue cost based on location and square footage

 As in all recordings, Clarity provides a producer to manage the entire process to ensure presenters are fully confident and successful in their recordings.
-Rob went on to talk about how any additional labor costs would include any additional crew required to operate in the studio or post-production, like a camera operator, lead video engineer, graphics engineer, or an audio engineer.
+Any additional labor costs would include any additional crew required to operate in the studio or post-production, like a camera operator, lead video engineer, graphics engineer, or an audio engineer.

 The third and final way to conduct a pre-event recording is to have Clarity build a fully-functioning studio in any venue.
 This includes traditional venues like hotels, conference and convention centers, and resorts.
-Clarity can also create this same environment in a client office concert hall, outdoor venue, private dining room in a restaurant, or pretty much anywhere that the presenter would like to go.
+Clarity can also create this same environment in a client office or warehouse.
 In this model, the equipment and labor costs are dependent on many of the same factors as Clarity’s studio.
 Clarity manages recordings in venues with the same service model: a producer leading the project with the corresponding technical crew completing high-quality recordings.

 What are some of the offset costs?